-A couple of months back I sent off some of my DNA to test my genetic origins.
+A couple of months back, I sent off some of my DNA to test my genetic origins.
 I got the results today.

 It was no surprise to find that my strongest regional connection was with Europe.
 What was surprising that within Europe the top result – and therefore the top result of all – was Belarus, followed by Central and Eastern European countries such as Austria, Czechoslovakia, Bosnia, and so on, until we hit Ireland coming in at seven – Ireland I know I have definite ancestry.
 After that came Spain, Portugal, as well as the top result from the second strongest region, Morocco, from the Middle East/North Africa.

 It’s fascinating to think about all the previous versions of H inhabiting a reasonably concentrated geographical area, meeting, mingling, inter-mingling.
 These results, I should note, are based on statistical probabilities.
-My DNA, for example, most closely matches those of people living in present day Belarus, and so on.
+My DNA, for example, most closely matches those of people living in present-day Belarus, and so on.

 It took me a while to process and unpack this, and then I began to hypothesise.
 I’ve often been mistaken for German/Scandinavian, but those countries were 16/17/18 on the list.
-I can only imagine Belarussians – what were called White Russians – are of similar physical appearance.
-In case I speculated that obviously many hundreds of years one thread of my ancestors inhabited Belarus, before spreading.
-I know historically that some Vikings came from that area, and I would guess some long ago ancestor of mine headed off on a raiding party and ended up in Ireland, where the story is taken up.
+I can only imagine Belarussians – what was called White Russians – are of similar physical appearance.
+In case I speculated that obviously many hundreds of years, one thread of my ancestors inhabited Belarus, before spreading.
+I know historically that some Vikings came from that area, and I would guess some long-ago ancestor of mine headed off on a raiding party and ended up in Ireland, where the story is taken up.
 The other countries listed are false positives I would guess, reflective of the spread and influence of Belarussians into the eastern and central parts of Europe.
 (Interesting to note, incidentally, that England does not rate in the top 25 of possible ancestral connections – which explains my general resistance to English culture).

-On the other side of it I know that my mum’s maiden surname was said to be French or Spanish, and I think we can probably presume that she is represented by those countries on this list, including Portugal and even Morocco, which is just over the straits.
+On the other side of it, I know that my mum’s maiden surname was said to be French or Spanish, and I think we can probably presume that she is represented by those countries on this list, including Portugal and even Morocco, which is just over the straits.

 There’s one family story, possibly apocryphal, which crosses over these different connectors.